Die Fälle im Deutschen zeigen, wie Wörter im Satz zusammengehören.

 2. They affect the form of articles and nouns: depending on the case, the articles (der, die, das) and the endings of the nouns change.

-Fall (Case)Fragewort (interrogative word)Was wird beschrieben?
-(What is described?)Beispiel (example)
+Fall (case)Fragewort (question word)Was wird beschrieben? (what is described?)Beispiel (example)

 AkkusativWen?
-Was?
-(Who?
-What?)Direktes Objekt (Direct object)„Ich sehe den Hund.“ (den Hund = direktes Objekt)
+Was? (whom? what?)Direktes Objekt (direct object)„Ich sehe den Hund.“ (den Hund = direktes Objekt) (“I see the dog.” (den Hund = direct object))

-DativWem?
-(To whom?)Indirektes Objekt (indirect object)„Ich gebe dem Hund einen Ball.“ (dem Hund = indirektes Objekt)
+DativWem? (to whom?)Indirektes Objekt (indirect object)„Ich gebe dem Hund einen Ball.“ (dem Hund = indirektes Objekt) (“I give the dog a ball.” (dem Hund = indirect object))

 Exceptions!